About

 I take photos to make the world go quiet.

-There is a blissful fading of noise that happens when looking through a viewfinder, as though the act of considering just one element of life through the structure of a four-sided frame blocks out all other distraction.
+There is a blissful fading of noise that happens when looking through the viewfinder, as though the act of considering just one fragment of life through the structure of a four-sided frame blocks out all other distraction.

-My photography is many things – an art of observation, a noticing of details, a place of connection, an interpretation of ideas, an unravelling of thoughts.
-I often feel like I’m trying to capture a feeling that I’m not able to explain.
+My photography is many things – an art of observation, a noticing of details, a place of connection, an interpretation of ideas, an unravelling of thoughts and a processing of emotions.
+I often feel like I’m trying to express something that I don’t know how to explain any other way.

-I’m drawn to the seemingly fragile, the dance between shadow and light and the relationship between humans and nature.
-I believe in compassion, creativity and curiosity and my favourite images are the beautiful mistakes.
+I’m drawn to the unseen details, cycles and seasons, and the dance between shadow and light.
+I believe in compassion, creativity and curiosity, and my favourite images are the beautiful mistakes.

 Artist Bio